Downloads

 Robert Tubbs, MD

-is a Professor of Emergency Medicine in the Alpert Medical School of Brown University Department of Emergency Medicine.
-He serves as Director of the Emergency Radiology elective for the Emergency Medicine Residency Program and has been recognized repeatedly for excellence in clinical teaching, earning awards such as the National ACEP Faculty Teaching Award and the Council of Residency Directors Distinguished Educator Award.
-He frequently lectures nationally and internationally on a number of emergency radiology and medical education topics.
-Board‑certified in Emergency Medicine, he is also an attending physician at Rhode Island Hospital, The Miriam Hospital, Hasbro Children’s Hospital, and Women and Infants Hospital, where he combines front‑line patient care with educational leadership and innovative work in emergency radiology and medical curriculum design.
+is an Associate Professor and clinician educator in the Department of Emergency Medicine at Brown University’s Warren Alpert Medical School.
+He serves as Director of the Emergency Radiology elective for the Emergency Medicine Residency Program and has been recognized repeatedly for excellence in clinical teaching, earning awards such as the University Emergency Medicine Foundation “Excellence in Clinical Teaching” (2016) and the national ACEP Faculty Teaching Award.
+Board certified in Emergency Medicine, he is also an attending physician at Rhode Island Hospital, The Miriam Hospital, and Hasbro Children’s Hospital, where he combines frontline patient care with educational leadership and innovative work in emergency radiology and medical simulation.

 You may contact Dr. Tubbs with your comments or questions at tubbsrj@gmail.com.